roasted cauliflower and pumpkin soup

 make the soup:

 1. Preheat your oven to 425℉.
 Peel and dice the pumpkin.
-I usually cut it into smaller pieces that are more handleable.
-Peel the pumpkin pieces using an ordinary vegetable peeler and dice into large chunks.
+When working with a large round (read: slippery!) item like this, I usually cut it into smaller pieces that are more handleable.
+Peel the pumpkin pieces using an ordinary vegetable peeler and dice into large chunks.two large pieces of a whole pumpkin that have been hollowed out are resting on a wooden board. one piece has been peeled and there is a standard vegetable peeler nearby.

-2. Cut the cauliflower into florets.
+2. Prep veggies.
+Cut the cauliflower into florets.
 Peel and roughly chop the onion.
-Peel the garlic cloves, but leave them whole.
+Peel the garlic cloves, but leave them whole. a baking sheet is filled with peeled and cubed pumpkin, roughly cut onion, peeled garlic cloves, and cauliflower florets.

 3. Toss the diced pumpkin, cauliflower florets, chopped onion, and garlic cloves, with 2 tablespoons of the olive oil (reserve the remaining 1 tablespoon for later).
-Season with salt and black pepper to taste and salt and arrange in a single layer on baking sheets.
+Season with salt and black pepper to taste and salt and arrange in a single layer on a baking sheet.
+You may have to use 2 baking sheets like I did.the vegetable mixture as mentioned in step 2, now coated with olive oil, salt, and black pepper.

 4. Roast the veggies in the preheated oven for 20-30 mins, giving them a stir and a flip about halfway through cooking.
-Continue roasting until softened and dark golden-brown in some areas.
-Remove from the oven and set aside.
+You're looking for the onion and garlic to be softened and for the veggies to develop some deep golden-brown spots.
+Remove from the oven and set aside.a close up of the vegetable mixture on a baking sheet after it has been roasted in the oven. the vegetables are softened and have areas of golden-brown caramelization.

-6. Tip all of the roasted vegetables into the pot with the cooked spice mixture, then add chicken stock, and oat milk.
+6. Transfer all of the roasted vegetables into the pot with the cooked spice mixture, then add chicken stock, and oat milk.the roasted vegetables from step 4 are added to the liquid in the soup pot. a blue spatula stirs the mixture.

-8. Once the large chunks of veggies are gone, increase the speed and continue blending until very smooth.
+8. Increase the speed and continue blending until very smooth.
 Taste and adjust seasonings and/or consistency if needed.
-Keep your soup warm over low heat–stirring occasionally–while you make the cheesy thyme toast below.
+Keep your soup warm over low heat-stirring occasionally-while you make the cheesy thyme below.a smooth and velvety pumpkin cauliflower soup in a soup pot, being stirring with a blue spatula.

 make the cheesy thyme toast and serve:

-2. Lightly toast the bread then rub the surface of each warm slice with a raw whole garlic clove.
-Top each toast with some shredded gruyere and a few fresh thyme leaves.
+2. Lightly toast the bread then rub the surface of each slice with a raw whole garlic clove.
+It sounds weird, I know, but I saw this trick on Rachael Ray's 30 Minute Meals some 20+ years ago and it has stuck with me ever since!
+Top each toast with some shredded gruyere and a few fresh thyme leaves.shredded cheese and fresh thyme are sprinkled on two oblong slices of bread.

 • Author: kelly@crescentmoonkitchen